Arnav0405/anime-reccomender/Anime_Recommender/README.md

 The database seems to be completely ready for the model.
 Will have to research on what models should I be using, and what all columns I will be using for the model! </br>
 I don't really have much idea on how to go any further, so the three day break is much needed.
 Please do send your suggestions on how should I go ahead!!!

+<h3> Update 28th May </h3>
+Yea, am fuqed, I haven't done anything related to EDA at the very leaast. let alone choose a model for the ML part.
+Let's see how far I can continue this project.
+Although I really want to finish this!